beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 Here you can customize the look and feel of the application.

-- **Application Icon**: Choose the icon that represents PromptForge in your operating system's taskbar, dock, and application shortcuts.
-Select from one of the five available options.
-Note that a restart may be required for the change to be fully reflected everywhere (like in pinned shortcuts).

 - **UI Icon Set**: Select your preferred icon set for the application's user interface from the available options (e.g., Heroicons, Lucide).
 Your selection is shown in a preview and applied after saving.
 Options for other popular icon sets like Feather, Tabler, and Material are shown as "Coming Soon" and will be available in a future update.

 ### 6.3.
 Update Settings